affenull2345/store-client/README.md

 [KaiStore](https://www.kaiostech.com/store).

 It is designed to support multiple installation methods and multiple store backends.
-Installing apps from KaiStore is currently not working.
+Installing apps from KaiStore is currently working, however not all apps from KaiStore are recognized as installed because KaiStore does not provide the `origin` manifest field in the generated manifest.

 ## Backends: